Ecological indicator

 The terms ecological indicator and environmental indicator are often used interchangeably.
 However, ecological indicators are actually a sub-set of environmental indicators.
 Generally, environmental indicators provide information on pressures on the environment, environmental conditions and societal responses.
 Ecological indicators refer only to ecological processes; however, sustainability indicators are seen as increasingly important for managing humanity's coupled human-environmental systems.

-Ecological indicators play an important role in evaluating policy regarding the environment.

 Indicators contribute to evaluation of policy development by: